 However, it also protects witnesses from being retaliated against for supporting another individual’s charge.
-So, if a former coworker asks you to testify on their behalf against your current employer, you are protected from retaliation from your employer under the Wisconsin Fair Employment Act (WFEA).
+So, if a former coworker asks an employee to testify on his or her behalf against a current employer, the testifying employee is protected from retaliation from his or her employer under the Wisconsin Fair Employment Act (WFEA).

 Retaliation based on opposition to a prohibited practice occurs when an employer engages in some form of retaliation against an employee in response to that employee complaining about discrimination in the workplace.
 The employee does not have to use “magic words” to invoke these protections; however, it should be clear to the person/entity receiving the complaint that the employee is complaining about discrimination.

 Further, the employee does not have to be objectively “correct” that what s/he is complaining about actually constitutes discrimination or harassment.
-The law only requires that the individual complaining holds the belief that what s/he is opposing is discrimination or harassment.
-So, if an employee complains about something s/he believes is discriminatory or harassing, and it turns out that person was wrong, the initial complaint is still protected and any adverse actions or treatment taken against the complaining employee will constitute retaliation under WFEA and Title VII.
+The law only requires that the individual complaining holds the belief that what he or she is opposing is discrimination or harassment.
+So, if an employee complains about something he or she believes is discriminatory or harassing, and it turns out that person was wrong, the initial complaint is still protected and any adverse actions or treatment taken against the complaining employee will constitute retaliation under WFEA and Title VII.

 Examples of Protected Opposition to Discrimination or Harassment